-In the case of family dissension involving a request to prohibit one party in a conflict from taking the child out of school, SHS must have a copy of the original court order before taking any action.
+In the case of family dissension involving a request to prohibit one party in a conflict from taking the student out of school, SHS must have a copy of the original court order before taking any action.

-Transfer-Withdrawal
+Transfer/Withdrawal

-Although a student has the right to transfer at any time during the school year, transfers after April 1 are discouraged for the sake of the student.
-Parents or guardians requesting the transfer of school records must do so in writing and include the Record Transfer Form of the receiving school.
-The request must be addressed to the principal and clearly indicate the name and address of the receiving school.
-Official permanent record information will be mailed to the receiving school within ten business days.
-Hand carrying the records by the parent or guardian is not allowed.
-Upon request, a copy of the records clearly stamped "unofficial" will be provided to the parent or guardian to facilitate the transfer.
-SHS will under no circumstances accept a pupil from another school without receiving proper documentation from the sending school.
+A student has the right to transfer/withdrawal at any time during the school year (refer to Tuition Contract for financial obligations to SHS).
+Parents/guardians requesting the transfer of school records must do so in writing and include the Record Transfer Form of the receiving school.
+Official records will be mailed to the receiving school.
+Hand carrying the records by the parent/guardian is not allowed.
+Upon request, a copy of the records clearly stamped "unofficial" will be provided to the parent/guardian to facilitate the transfer.

-Parent-Teacher Interaction
+Parent/Teacher Communication

-Communication between home and school is always beneficial to the academic and personal development of the child.

-Parents are encouraged to confer with teachers by arranging for a meeting in advance.
-All teachers have monitoring responsibilities before and after school.
-Parents should not expect to confer with a teacher before or after school - even for a few minutes - without having made an appointment in advance.
+Communication between home and school is always beneficial to the academic and personal development of the student.
+Parents/guardians are encouraged to confer with teachers by arranging for a meeting in advance.
+As teachers have monitoring responsibilities before and after school, parents/guardians should not expect to confer with a teacher at those times - even for a few minutes - without having made an appointment in advance.

-When teachers observe a child having prolonged difficulties or problems with a subject or with appropriate behavior, they will request a meeting to inform parents or guardians.
-If parents observe a change in a child's grades or behavior patterns, they should request a meeting with the teacher to explore the reasons.
+When teachers observe a student having prolonged difficulties or problems with a subject or with appropriate behavior, they will request a meeting to inform parents/guardians.
+If parents/guardians observe a change in a student's grades or behavior patterns, they should request a meeting with the teacher to explore the reasons.